mattdood/zets/2021/6/20210623161854/removing-from-a-bst-20210623161854.md

 ## Removal of a node
 Removal cases are handled in different ways, depending on the children that is has.
+* If a node does not have a left or right child (predecessor/successor) you may need to check the ancestors of the node

 ### Zero children case
 If the node has zero children (0) then we can set the `right` or `left` child node